 In the heart of Tokyo, a short walk from Yotsuya Sanchome station, you can find Vowz bar.
 A cocktail bar that is owned by Mr. Yoshinobu Fujioka, a Buddhist monk.
 He opened the bar with the purpose of creating a meeting place for all different kinds of people.

-All the bartenders are Buddhist monks and all their cocktails have Buddhist related names.
-Besides cocktails they also have a surprising selection of light snacks that also find their origin in zen cuisine.
+All the bartenders are Buddhist monks, and all their cocktails have names related to Buddhism.
+Besides cocktails, they also have a surprising selection of light snacks that also find their origin in Zen cuisine.

 Hours: 7pm – 1am, (closed on Sundays and holidays)

-Next up is the ninja bar, located in Asakusa, one of the main tourist districts.
-The small bar is tucked away in the underground shopping center.
-This hidden gem offers a large selection of both ninja themed food like ninja curry and okonomiyaki and specialty drinks like ninja bombs.
+Next up is the Ninja Cafe, located in Asakusa, a area which is a must see destination for any visitors.
+The small cafe is tucked away in the underground shopping center.
+This hidden gem offers a large selection of both ninja themed food, like ninja curry and okonomiyaki, as well as specialty drinks like ninja bombs.

 While you’re there, you can learn and practice some of your ninja skills, learn how to use the blow gun or how to throw shuriken.
-You can even dress up in a fitting ninja outfit!
+You can even dress up in a ninja outfit!
+They also now have another branch in the popular and fun Harajuku area!

 4. Tsuribune Chaya Zauo

-This izakaya offers another fun experience with their unique concept: you can catch your own fish with rods as the 200+ fish swim in the artificial lake below the makeshift boat or from one of the booths set against the stream.
-If you like fishing, you will enjoy having dinner at this place very much with this one of a kind interactive eating experience.
+This izakaya offers another fun experience with their own unique concept: you can catch your own fish and et them soon after!
+The artificial lake below the “boat” has more than 200 hundred fish swimming around, ready for catching.
+Grab a fishing rod and try your luck!
+If you like fishing, you will enjoy having dinner at this place very much with this one of a kind interactive dining experience.

-After you catch or pick your fish, the restaurant will prepare it fresh for you: sashimi, fried, salted, or baked.
+After you catch your fish, the restaurant will prepare it fresh for you: sashimi, fried, salted, or baked.
 Along with the fish, they also serve a variety of izakaya food including fried chicken, edamame and french fries.
 But for obvious reasons, we recommend the fish.
 Let’s go fishing!
+There are four locations to choose from: Shinjuku, Meguro, Kameido, and Shibuya like in the photos!

 5. Little TGV

-The Little TGV is a 2-in-1 experience: it is a mix of a train style themed izakaya and a maid cafe!
+The Little TGV is a 2-in-1 experience: it’s a mix of a train style themed izakaya and a maid cafe!
 Everything from the interior, the menu, and the food is in line with the train or railway theme.
-There are model railway and train videos running in the background of the restaurant and even the drinks carry railway-inspired names.
+There are model railways and train videos running in the background of the restaurant and even the drinks carry railway-inspired names.
 For example the Ginza Line, cassis orange, or the Hanzomon Line, violet fizz.

 Akihabara, where this cafe is located, is home to a large number of maid cafe’s and this place is no exception.
 The staff are cute girls dressed up in train conductor uniforms that will happily serve you your train themed food and drinks!

-When you’re looking for a romantic night out, this is the perfect place for you.
-Tokyo is such a big city that is lit up at all times of day meaning it can be really hard to see the stars and planets.
+When you’re looking for a romantic night out, don’t forget to consider this spot!
+Tokyo is such a big city and is lit up at all times of day, so it can be really hard to see the stars and planets.
 But don’t worry, there is a bar that solves this issue for you!
 At Planetarium Bar, you can enjoy a drink while gazing at up beautiful stars without having to go all the way out to the rural parts of Japan.
 At this cozy little place, about 5 million stars are projected on the ceiling making for an amazing atmosphere.
 Rain, clouds, or cold weather?
 It doesn’t matter, you can always find the zodaic signs here.
 There is nothing better than having a delicious drink under the clear sky filled with shining stars.

 7. mr.kanso

-While most people prefer fresh food over canned food, mr.kanso serves food from a can.
+While most people prefer fresh food over canned food, mr.kanso might make make you rethink that!
 They have over 50 locations all throughout Japan that serve canned food ranging from ¥200 up to ¥2,000!
 They serve canned food from Japan as well as from around the world.
 Check out one of the various mr.kanso’s and it will definitely be a unique experience where you will have the chance to discover all the different types of canned food the world has to offer.
 It is also fun to just take a look at the shelves filled with neatly arranged cans!

 8. Curry Station Niagara